SiddharthLucky/TA-CaseStudy/README.md

 * Google Cloud SQL (PostgreSQL): Storing processed pricing data, relational database high availability, scaling, and ACID compliance.
 * Elasticsearch for Search: Implemented to enable fast, full-text search on large datasets, allowing users to search pricing records with flexible criteria.
 * Redis (GCP Memorystore): Used as a caching layer to store frequently queried search results and pricing records, reducing database load and improving response times.
-* Google Cloud Pub/Sub: Event-driven architecture that triggers real-time updates, ensures loose coupling between microservices, making it more scalable and maintainable.
+* Google Cloud Pub/Sub: Event-driven architecture that triggers real-time updates, and ensures loose coupling between microservices, making it more scalable and maintainable.
 * API Gateway: Centralized entry point for routing requests to the appropriate microservices, simplifying communication, and enforcing consistent security policies.
 * Spring Security with OAuth 2.0 or Keycloak: Secured API endpoints with role-based access control, using OAuth 2.0 via Google Identity Platform for authentication and authorization or Keycloak can be leveraged for OpenID auth.
 * Retry Mechanism with Spring Retry: Implemented fault tolerance to handle transient failures, ensuring reliability in critical operations like file uploads, database transactions, or service-to-service communication.